wchesley/notebook/Veeam/WGDC/VSPC_Company_Setup.md

 14. Click `Next` to go to `Summary`
     1. Review the information you have entered and confirm everything is correct.
 15. Click `Finish` when you're ready to create the new Company.

+## Afterwards

+When complete, you will need to setup backups on the client end to use the cloud repository.
+You will need the VSPC login credentials created in the previous steps to complete client side setup.
+Please see [VBR](./WGC-Setup.md) or [Agent](./WGC-Agent-Setup.md) setup guides for details on setting up either VBR server or installing Veeam agent for backup governance.